Kenyaholland/Key2Keto/README.md

 #### Created by Mike Bauer, Christian Young, Kenya Holland
 ##### Open "Required SVD Template.pdf" to view full development process

+## Project Description
+This software’s purpose is to allow the user to monitor and track various aspects of their health based on a few criteria and to promote an overall healthy well being.
+The software will help give the user options for recipes based on their chosen criteria as well as populate the various food items that would be needed to cook the recipes.
+Key2Keto’s sole purpose is not to be another health tracker but an application that gives the users ways to an overall healthier well being.

 ## **Features**

 ### **1. Creating a New Account**